-Face identification and movement tracking for video surveillance systems
+Persons or vehicles recognition and tracking for video surveillance systems

-SentiVeillance SDK is designed for developing software that performs biometric face identification and detects moving pedestrians or vehicles or other objects using live video streams from high-resolution digital surveillance cameras.
+SentiVeillance SDK is designed for developing software that performs biometric face identification, detects moving pedestrians or vehicles or other objects and performs automatic license plate recognition using live video streams from digital surveillance cameras.

 The SDK is used for passive identification – when passers-by do not make any efforts to be recognized.
 List of possible uses includes law enforcement, security, attendance control, visitor counting, traffic monitoring and other commercial applications.

 Available as a software development kit that allows solution development for Microsoft Windows and Linux platforms.

 - Real time pedestrians and vehicles tracking and classification.

 - Biometric facial identification and matching against watchlist database.

 - Automated license plate recognition (ALPR) for moving vehicles.

 - Color, size and movement direction estimation for vehicles and other objects.